hosseinshirinabadi/Extended-Pintos-OS-CS162/doc/project1.md

 void *memcpy(void *dest, const void *src, size_t n);
 ```

-We create the function 'parser()' which does the tokenizing of the string file_name into word by a delimiter of spaces and add a null value to the end of each token/word
+We create the function `parser()` which does the tokenizing of the string file_name into word by a delimiter of spaces and add a null value to the end of each token/word

  #### Algorithm :

- First we need to pass input to the 'process_execute()' named "file_name" to the 'parser()' function.
+ First we need to pass input to the `process_execute()` named "file_name" to the `parser()` function.
- This will parse the file_name with the delimiter as 'spaces' and save the tokenized words inside a list variable such as 'argv'.
+ This will parse the file_name with the delimiter as `spaces` and save the tokenized words inside a list variable such as `argv`.
- The 'parser()' function will also add a null pointer to the end of each word/token so we ensure that each string has a null character at the end.
+ The `parser()` function will also add a null pointer to the end of each word/token so we ensure that each string has a null character at the end.
- Now 'argv[0]' will be the 'command' and the rest the arguments.
+ Now `argv[0]` will be the 'command' and the rest the arguments.
- Then we set 'argc' to the size of the 'argv'
+ Then we set `argc` to the size of the `argv`

  Next step is to push all these onto the stack in order to pass the arguments to the process.
- We do this in 'setup_stack()'' by first pushing the elements of argv to the top of the stack in any order using 'memcpy'.
+ We do this in  `setup_stack()` by first pushing the elements of argv to the top of the stack in any order using `memcpy`.
  Then we also add a null pointer sentinel to the top of the stack as required by C standard.
  Then we start pushing the addresses of each element of argv to the stack in a reverse order (right to left).
- Next we push the address of the 'argv' & 'argc' variables to the top of the stack in the same order.
+ Next we push the address of the `argv` & `argc` variables to the top of the stack in the same order.
  Finally we push a fake return address of 0 to the top of stack due to stack standard architecture.